Skip to content

 HOW INFLUENZA VACCINES WORK

-Seasonal flu vaccines protect against the influenza viruses that surveillance indicates are likely to be circulating in the upcoming flu season.1
+Seasonal flu vaccines are selected each year to protect against the influenza viruses that surveillance indicates are most likely to be circulating in the upcoming flu season.1

-Quadrivalent vaccines are made to protect against four flu viruses: two types of influenza A viruses (H1N1 and H3N2) and two types of influenza B viruses.
-Trivalent vaccines are made to protect against three flu viruses: the same influenza A viruses included in the quadrivalent vaccine and one influenza B virus.1
+Trivalent vaccines are made to protect against 3 flu viruses: 2 types of influenza A viruses (H1N1 and H3N2) and 1 type of influenza B virus.1

 Preventing influenza helps reduce the potential loss of function in older adults.
-Sadly, approximately 14.6% of older adults hospitalized with influenza experience catastrophic disability, which is defined as a loss of independence of three or more basic activities of daily living (personal care and hygiene, mobility and being able to get in and out of bed or up from a chair or sofa, toileting, bathing and feeding).6, 7
+Sadly, approximately 19.8% of older adults hospitalized with influenza had significant decreases in functional abilities, and 9.9% experienced catastrophic disability, which is defined as a loss of independence of 3 or more basic activities of daily living (personal care and hygiene, mobility, and being able to get in and out of bed or up from a chair or sofa, toileting, bathing, and feeding).7

-The Centers for Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices (ACIP) recommends that all people 6 months of age and older receive an annual flu vaccine.
-1
+The Centers for Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices (ACIP) recommends that all people 6 months of age and older, with rare exception, receive an annual flu vaccine.1

 CLICK HERE for the latest ACIP recommendations on seasonal influenza vaccines